bkw777/pdd.sh/README.md

 Commands may be issued either interactively at the `PDD(...)>` prompt, or non-interactively on the command line.

-Example, to list the directory, the command is: `ls`.
+Example, to list the directory, the command is `ls`.

-The `ls` command can be used either of these ways:
+Interactive:
 ```
 bkw@fw:~$ pdd
 PDD(opr:6.2,F)> ls